This Day In Music: February 13

 February 13, 1972 ~ Bassist, songwriter Todd Harrell born in Escatawpa, Mississippi, USA ~ Member of 3 Doors Down, with whom he recorded five albums including the band's 2000 The Better Life debut album which spawned the hit Kryptonite hit.
 Harrell would be fired from the band in 2013 after being charged with wehicular homicide, and was replaced by Justin Biltonen.
 While under the influence of prescription medication Harrell had caused an accident driving at high speed on I-40, which cause the death of 47 year old Paul Shoulders Jr. Harrell would be sentenced to two years imprisonment and six years probation

 February 13, 1969 ~ Singer, guitarist, songwriter Bob Dylan records I Threw It All Away ~ Self-penned.
 Produced by Bob Johnston.
 Included on the 1969 Nashville Skyline album.
 Released as a single, b/w Drifter's Escape, the following April.
 Dylan is backed by Charlie Daniels on bass, Bob Wilson on organ and Kenny Buttrey on drums.
-Singer Nick Cave would later cite it as the song he “he wished he had written”
+Singer Nick Cave would later cite I Threw It All Away as the one song he “he wished he had written”

 February 13, 1969 ~ Caron Nimon Rayford, commonly known as soul blues singer, songwriter Sugaray Rayford, born in Smith County, Texas, USA ~ Member of Aunt Kizzy's Boys, present on the albums Trunk Full Of Blues and its follow-up It's Tight Like That.
 Self-released his Blind Alley debut album in 2010 and has continued to record to critical acclaim backed by guests such as Kim Wilson, Kid Andersen, Sugar Ray Norcia, Bob Corritore, and others.
 Has also worked with the Mannish Boys, notably on the band's 2013 Double Dynamite debut album